Mosa-code/CRUD-Application/README.md

 - PUT /users/{id} - updates a user and asserts changes
 - DELETE /users/{id} - deletes a user and confirmes removal

-These test cases can be found in test_users.py.
+these test cases can be found in test_users.py.
 It should be noted that these tests hit a lical PostgreSQL instance.
 Make sure its running, or adjust DATABASE_URL in your test config

 ---

 ## Author